-Rinse the aggregate material and soak it in water for several hours.
+Rinse the aggregate material, such as gravel or expanded clay pebbles, and soak it in water for several hours or overnight.

-Place the mesh inner pot inside the outer pot.
+Place the net inner pot inside the outer pot.
 Cover the bottom of the inner pot with an inch of the aggregate.

 Remove the cactus from the soil and rinse the roots until all the soil has been removed.
 This will prevent the potential problems that can come with soil — such as fungus or parasite growth — from occurring.
 Be careful not to damage the roots.